MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-looking-through-holes-in-your-reality.md

 ### Occluding everything but the virtual hole

 There are a variety of ways to selectively block the view to what is hidden in your walls.
-The simplest one takes advantage of the fact that the HoloLens uses an additive display, which means that fully black objects appear invisible.
+The simplest one takes advantage of the fact that HoloLens uses an additive display, which means that fully black objects appear invisible.
 You can do this in Unity without doing any special shader or material tricks— just create a black material and assign it to an object that boxes in your content.
 If you don't feel like doing 3D modeling, just use a handful of default Quad objects and overlap them slightly.
 There are a number of drawbacks to this approach, but it is the fastest way to get something working, and getting a low-fidelity proof of concept working is great, even if you suspect you might want to refactor it later.

 One major drawback to the above "black box" approach is that it doesn't photograph well.
-While your effect might look perfect through the display of the HoloLens, any screenshots you take will show a large black object instead of what remains of your wall or floor.
+While your effect might look perfect through the display of HoloLens, any screenshots you take will show a large black object instead of what remains of your wall or floor.
 The reason for this is that the physical hardware and screenshots composite holograms and reality differently.
 Let's detour for a moment into some fake math...

 *Fake math alert!
 These numbers and formulas are meant to illustrate a point, not to be any sort of accurate metric!*

-What you see through the HoloLens:
+What you see through HoloLens:

 ```
 ( Reality * darkening_amount ) + Holograms